bodrick/awesome/TOPICS.md

 *   [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (kdbx 3.x) compatible.
 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
 The open source TeamViewer alternative.
 Display and control your PC and Android devices from anywhere at anytime.
+*   [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond

 ## flutter-apps